HelixVita/mpc-scryfall/README.md

 * If you have a folder full of images you want to process with the local card formatter, you can generate the cards_local.txt file very easily by doing the following (assuming you are using Windows):
    * Open a command prompt and cd to the directory where the images live.
    * Run the following command: dir /b /s >cards_local.txt
-   * This will create a file called cards_local.txt in the directory with the iamges, with all the filepaths to the images populated.
+   * This will create a file called cards_local.txt in the directory with the images, with all the filepaths to the images populated.
    * Then all you have to do is add the pipe | and the name you want the card saved as, so for example: C:\MPC-Images\Demonic Tutor.png|Demonic Tutor

 # Tip Jar